The top of the invoice shows the basic customer details, including:

 Click the + New Items button to create a new, blank invoice.
 This is typically done for a standalone invoice.
 Generally, invoices are created in the Sales Order, Project, or Work Order modules.

 A green dot on the QuickBooks button indicates that the invoice has been synced to QuickBooks.

-An orange dot on the QB button lets you know that a change to the invoice has occurred after it was synced to QuickBooks.
+An orange dot on the QB button lets you know that a change to the invoice has occurred after someone synced it to QuickBooks.

 Clicking the QuickBooks button opens a popover window with several options used to interact with QuickBooks.
-The options described below may or may not be available depending on the state of the invoice and/or the user’s permissions.
+The options described below may or may not be available depending on the invoice’s state and/or the user’s permissions.

 - Do Not Sync with QuickBooks – a check in this box will remove the options to sync the invoice.
-This is typically used if the invoice was manually entered into QuickBooks and syncing it again would cause a duplicate entry.
+This is typically used if an accounting team member manually entered the invoice into QuickBooks, and syncing it again would cause a duplicate entry.
 Checking this box also turns on the green “Synced with QB” dot.